Zambia May 7-12, 2023

 Tanzanian Shillings.
 Note that this is not recognized as a tradeable currency and cannot be exchanged at typical money currency exchanges or banks.
 The only place to change is with money changers at the Intercity Bus terminal.
 I had 27,000 Tsh and was first offered 1,650 ZK but then got 1,750 ZK or a 16% deduction, but that was better than nothing.

 Euros.
-Changing Euros is difficult and get a very poor rate (25% less then the market rate!).
-Finance Bank, Arcades shopping Centre Lusaka accept Euro’s at a good rate and without commission charge.
+Changing Euros is difficult and gets a very poor rate (25% less than the market rate!).
+Finance Bank, Arcades shopping Centre Lusaka accept Euros at a good rate and without commission charge.
 Rates can change overnight, fluctuations of 3-5% per day are common.

-British Pound easy to change and fluctuates against the Kwacha less than the other major currencies.
+The British Pound is easy to change and fluctuates against the Kwacha less than the other major currencies.

 Credit cards.
 You should not depend on credit to get around the country.
 Visa is the card of choice.
 Mastercard will not work in a Visa ATM or Visa card swipe machine.
 Barclays and Stanbic are the only banks that operate MasterCard.